 The filling of this cheesecake is set using gelatin and collagen, which is fantastic for your joints, hair, nails and skin.
 Who would have thought that the health benefits of collagen would be so tasty!

 This no bake cheesecake is super easy, in fact I would say that It is easier than my New York Baked Cheesecake, since you don’t have to wait for it to cool down in the oven, or bake it with a water bath…

-It’s made with the delicious salted caramel collagen mix made by Temple Nutrition, and the ingredients are SUPER GOOD!
+It’s made with the delicious salted caramel collagen mix made by Perfect Keto, and the ingredients are SUPER GOOD!
 (Grass Fed & Finished Hydrolysed Bovine Collagen Peptides, Coconut (C8:C10) MCT Oil Powder (Acacia Fibre), Natural Caramel Flavour, Organic Himalayan Rock Salt, Sunflower Lecithin, Pure Stevia Extract (REBA))

 Can you eat cheesecake on a keto diet?